 Hence, the following path is worked out.

-\begin{itemize} \item[-] First, we analyze the generic case of minimally coupled cosmology with the alternative scalar field, including quasiquintessence and quasiphantom fields, \emph{performing a general approach in order to incorporate all the potentials\footnote{We notice that the behavior of standard scalar field minimally coupled to gravity has been quite well investigated in the literature, see e.g. \cite{Copeland:2006wr,Bahamonde:2017ize}.
-Additionally, the alternative form is, instead, investigated in the case of quasiquintessence only with applications, for example, made by the use of the exponential potential, see e.g. \cite{Gao:2009me}. }}.
-Here, the minimal coupling represents the limiting case for the non-minimally coupled framework, where $\xi \ll 1$, thus recovering the usual Friedmann equations.
-Afterwards, we compare the results obtained with those from the standard scalar field minimally coupled to gravity to identify the differences between the two descriptions.
-We here extend the overall analysis to all plausible dark energy potentials that still survive after the last findings on dark energy evolution. \item[-] Second, we focus on systems non-minimally coupled to gravity.
-In this context, we examine the effects on the stability analysis when non-minimal coupling is introduced.
-Specifically, we introduce a Yukawa-like coupling, supposing its validity even in the framework of teleparallel and symmetric-teleparallel theory of gravity, i.e., not only in general relativity, see Ref. \cite{Capozziello:2024mxh}.
-Here, the standard scalar field with our underlying potentials has not been analyzed deeply in the literature.
-Consequently, we work the stability out for both the standard and alternative scalar field formulations. \end{itemize}
+\begin{itemize} \item[-] First, we consider the generic scenario of minimally coupled cosmology involving an alternative scalar field, which includes quasiquintessence and quasiphantom models.
+To account for all possible potentials, we employ a general analytical framework\footnote{The dynamics of the standard scalar field minimally coupled to gravity have been extensively studied in the literature, see, e.g., \cite{Copeland:2006wr,Bahamonde:2017ize}.
+However, investigations of the alternative scalar field have largely been limited to the quasiquintessence case, often utilizing the exponential potential, as discussed in \cite{Gao:2009me}.}.
+In this context, minimal coupling emerges as the limiting case of a non-minimally coupled framework where $\xi \ll 1$, recovering the standard Friedmann equations.
+Following this, we compare the results for the alternative scalar field with those derived for the standard minimally coupled scalar field, emphasizing the distinctions between the two approaches.
+Additionally, we expand our analysis to encompass all viable dark energy potentials that remain consistent with the most recent observational constraints on dark energy evolution. \item[-] Second, we examine systems with non-minimal coupling to gravity, focusing on their effects on stability analysis.
+Specifically, we introduce a Yukawa-like coupling, assuming its applicability extends beyond general relativity to frameworks such as teleparallel and symmetric-teleparallel gravity, see Ref. \cite{Capozziello:2024mxh}. \end{itemize}

 The potentials, considered below, being not ruled out from observations, are thus used in order to explain late-time dark energy phenomenology.
 We include also phantom fields in our analysis, as they remain consistent with the recent DESI 2024 results.
 This is due to the fact that the $(w_0, w_a)$ parameters derived from the data provide no direct insight into the microphysics of the dark energy model.
 Distinguishing whether the model is phantom or not requires extending the best-fit $w(a)$ well beyond the redshift range used for parameter determination, as reported in \cite{Wolf:2024eph}.